 Similarly, a story set during the Great Depression will influence how characters behave and relate to the world around them.
 So, setting influences decision-making, affecting how the character’s arc unfolds and impacting the overall plot.

 2. Providing context to the story

 Of course, you can always subvert a reader’s expectations—a story might begin in 1600 and finish in 2600.
 Still, that is yet another example of how the setting contributes to the story.
-It is not just the original setting itself that influences the story, but how that setting changes over time and how characters get from one setting to another.
+It is not just the original setting itself that influences the story, but how that setting changes over a given time period and how characters get from one story setting to another.

 3. Creating a mood and atmosphere

 The mood evokes an emotional response in the reader, motivating them to keep reading and seek some resolve.
 Moreover, a reader who is emotionally invested in a story will pay more attention to it, thus understanding its theme and central message.

 So, the mood of a story is another literary element that contributes to the reader’s experience.

 The setting primarily influences the mood of a story.
 Just as changes in story setting influence the plot, as mentioned earlier, mood changes have the same effect.

 For example, imagine two characters having a picnic on the beach.
 The day is sunny, and the environment is relaxing.
 The mood is peaceful and easy.
 Next, a large dark cloud begins to drift across the sky, and soon after, heavy rain starts to fall.

 The mood has shifted from peaceful relaxation to urgency and even disappointment.
 Not only does that evoke an emotional, empathetic response in the reader, but it also influences the characters’ feelings and reactions, which moves the plot forward.